Citizenship

-Citizenship is a membership and allegiance to a sovereign state.
+Citizenship is a membership in the political community of and allegiance to a sovereign state.
 (Note: Helen Irving has noted that the term allegiance came to be employed as a synonym for citizenship to reflect a status under law rather than to indicate an individual orientation but has argued that the attribution on the part of the citizen to the state has increasingly become intended.)
 Though citizenship is often conflated with nationality in today's English-speaking world, international law does not usually use the term citizenship to refer to nationality; these two notions are conceptually different dimensions of collective membership.

-Generally citizenships have no expiration and allow persons to work, reside and vote in the polity, as well as identify with the polity, possibly acquiring a passport.
-Though through discriminatory laws, like disfranchisement and outright apartheid, citizens have been made second-class citizens.
+Generally, citizenships have no expiration and allow persons to work, reside and vote in the polity, as well as identify with the polity, possibly acquiring a passport.
+Though, through discriminatory laws, like disfranchisement and outright apartheid, citizens have been made second-class citizens.
 Historically, populations of states were mostly subjects, while citizenship was a particular status which originated in the rights of urban populations, like the rights of the male public of cities and republics, particularly ancient city-states, giving rise to a civitas and the social class of the burgher or bourgeoisie.
 Since then states have expanded the status of citizenship to most of their national people, with the extent of citizen rights differing between states.

-Determining factors
+Theories

 A person can be recognized as a citizen on a number of bases.